knguyen0105/CarND-Vehicle-Detection/writeup_template.md

 ![Hog feature of a non-car image in YCrCb space][image5]

-####2.
-Explain how you settled on your final choice of HOG parameters.
+#### 2. Explain how you settled on your final choice of HOG parameters.

+My approach is trying out different parameters until my classifier reaches a good accuracy level.
+In this project, my classifier has 98% accuracy.

-My final parameters for Hog are
+My final parameters for Hog are:

 ```python
 color_space = 'YCrCb' # Can be RGB, HSV, LUV, HLS, YUV, YCrCb
 orient = 9